balanGH/PhishGuardX/README.md

 ## Project Overview

-PhishShield is a final-year project that aims to provide a real-time, evidence-based phishing detection tool via a **browser extension**.
+PhishGuardX is a final-year project that aims to provide a real-time, evidence-based phishing detection tool via a **browser extension**.
 It uses **DistilBERT-based models** for classifying phishing URLs and suspicious sentences inside emails or webpage content, providing users with actionable visual alerts and explanations.

 ---